movableink/cropduster/README.md

 fetching a URL or an image with `CD.get` and `CD.getImage`, or if you are using Promises directly, you do not need to manually call pause and resume.
 These methods are used internally in the necessary places.
-However, if you are doing something unusual that requires work to be delayed, each call to `CD.pause` must have a corresponding call to `CD.resume`, or the request to Capturama will eventually time out.
+However, if you are doing something unusual that requires work to be delayed manually, each call to `CD.pause` must have a corresponding call to `CD.resume`, or the request to Capturama will eventually time out.